wi-ed/wi/README.md

 Contributing
 ------------

-Please run `./presubmit.py` first before doing a pull request.
+Please run the presubmit check `./presubmit.py` first before doing a pull request.
 Even better is to install the git pre-commit hook with `./git-hooks/install.py`.

+You'll also want to run:

+    go get -u code.google.com/p/go.tools/cmd/godoc
+    godoc -http=:6060

+Then browse to http://localhost:6060/pkg/github.com/maruel/wi for a structure of the source tree.